Zumo09/TablutChallenge2020/README.md

 ## Installation on Ubuntu/Debian

-From console, run these commands to install JDK 8 e ANT:
+From console, run these commands to install JDK 8 and ANT:

 ```
 sudo apt update